Roland Harrah III

 Roland Edward Harrah (January 20, 1973 – January 3, 1995) was an American film and television child actor, actor, songwriter, musician, singer, and artist.

 Biography

 Harrah co-starred in adventure dramas, particularly related to Vietnam, which included Braddock: Missing in Action III (1988) with Chuck Norris and in two episodes of the television series Airwolf (1984–1987) with Jan-Michael Vincent.

 Born in Denver, Colorado, Harrah moved and lived in Riverside, California for 15 years and acted for 12 years.
-He died at home in Riverside and was interred at Crestlawn Memorial Park, Riverside, California.
+He died by suicide at his home in Riverside and was interred at Crestlawn Memorial Park, Riverside, California.